Complete these common phrases for me:

 We’ll never outlive God’s grace.
 God’s plan is to continue to give us grace throughout eternity.
 That’s partially hidden in verse 8, where it says, “God saved you.”
 In the original language, Paul points to a past event that has continuing results.
 We’ll never outlive the effects of God’s gift of saving grace.

-Romans 6:23 says, “The wages of sin is death, but the free gi ft of God is eternal life through Christ Jesus our Lord.”
+Romans 6:23 says, “The wages of sin is death, but the gift of God is eternal life through Jesus Christ our Lord.”
 This is the ultimate gift that keeps on giving.
 With God, the best is yet to come.
 The gift of God is eternal life that begins now and continues throughout eternity.

 There’s only one catch to this gift.
 You have to accept it.
 Although Jesus makes this gift available to everyone, it’s effective only to those who receive this gift.